mk-smart/entity-centric-api/README.md

 This is a standalone server of a RESTful API for exposing integrated linked data.

 This implementation is in Java and entirely Maven-based.
-There are no hardcoded dependency files in the project, but you need to be online for Maven to download them and assemble the API.
+There are no external dependency files bundled with the project, but you need to be online for Maven to download them and assemble the API.

 ## Requirements